SaadAhmad123/xOrca/README.md

 });
 ```

+### CloudOrchestrationActor

+This is a an extention of the xState v5 Actor class which is design to be run in a short lived cloud environment and act as a orchestration/ rules state machien executor.

 #### Further Reading

 For comprehensive understanding of xState, visit the [official xState documentation](https://stately.ai/docs/quick-start).
 For understanding of `unified-serverless-storage`, visit the [npm package page](https://www.npmjs.com/package/unified-serverless-storage?activeTab=readme).